Severe Thunderstorm Warning issued for Williams by NWS - News Break

 Severe Thunderstorm Warning issued for Williams by NWS

-Effective: 2021-07-08 17:57:00 CDT Expires: 2021-07-08 18:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Torrential rainfall is occurring with these storms, and may lead to flash flooding.
-Do not drive your vehicle through flooded roadways.
-Target Area: Williams A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 630 PM CDT FOR NORTHWESTERN WILLIAMS COUNTY At 556 PM CDT, severe thunderstorms were located along a line extending from near Alamo to 9 miles northwest of Epping, moving southeast at 30 mph.
+Effective: 2021-07-08 17:36:00 CDT Expires: 2021-07-08 18:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Williams The National Weather Service in Bismarck has issued a * Severe Thunderstorm Warning for Northwestern Williams County in northwestern North Dakota * Until 630 PM CDT. * At 536 PM CDT, severe thunderstorms were located along a line extending from 9 miles east of Grenora to 4 miles east of Bonetrail, moving southeast at 25 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees.
-These severe storms will be near Epping around 615 PM CDT.
-Other locations impacted by these severe thunderstorms include Zahl, Appam, Wheelock, Hanks, Spring Brook, Corinth, and Blacktail Lake.
+Expect wind damage to roofs, siding, and trees. * Severe thunderstorms will be near Alamo around 605 PM CDT.
+Epping around 620 PM CDT.
+Other locations impacted by these severe thunderstorms include Zahl, Appam, Wheelock, Hanks, Spring Brook, Corinth and Blacktail Lake.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov

 Comments / 0